Davenport, FL Solar Panels

 Learn MoreFrequently Asked Questions

-Yes, solar panels increase home value in Davenport, FL.
-According to Zillow research, solar panels increase home value by an average of 4.1% nationwide, which translates to approximately $10,000-$15,000 for typical Davenport homes.
+Yes, solar panels typically increase home value in Davenport.
+Research from Zillow shows solar panels increase home value by an average of 4.1% across the United States.
+For a median-priced Davenport home, this could mean thousands of dollars in added value.